thauschildt/simplepy/README.md

   - async functions, generators
   - `input()` and some other built-in functions
   - complex numbers
+  - multiple statements in one line separated by `;`
   - anything else not mentioned as available

 ## Usage